seiitbek/Tableau-projects/README.md

 # Tableau-projects
 Analysis of data using Tableau.
-You can explore and play with my dashboard following the link to Tableau public
+You can explore and play with my dashboardsfollowing the link to Tableau public